Joom

-Joom is an international group of e-commerce and fintech companies founded in June 2016 in Riga, Latvia.
-It also has offices in China, Hong Kong, the United States, Germany, and Luxembourg.
-Joom currently includes five different businesses.
+Joom is a Latvian group of e-commerce and fintech companies founded in June 2016.
+It also has offices in China, Hong Kong, Brazil, the USA and Germany.
+At the end of 2022, Joom moved headquarters from Riga to Lisbon, Portugal.
+Joom currently consists of three businesses.

 Overview

 Joom Marketplace

 Joom Marketplace is an e-commerce platform and mobile app that sells products from Asia and Europe.
 It was launched in 2016 in Riga, Latvia.

-Joom’s app was launched in France, Spain, Germany in 2017.
-Joom was the most downloaded shopping app in Europe for 2018 with more than 56 million installs.
+Joom's app was launched in France, Spain, Germany in 2017.
+Joom was the most downloaded shopping app in Europe for 2018 with more than 56 million installations.

 By the end of 2020, the app Joom has been downloaded 150 million times in the European region.

+The platform is known to be mobile-first with around 83% of transactions being made on mobile, according to Mediametrie, a media and reference studies French company.

 In 2021, Joom joined the Product Safety Pledge initiative, which is an agreement to cooperate with the EU Member States to remove dangerous products from its websites.

 As of the beginning of 2022, Joom had over 400 million users worldwide across iOS, Android, and the Web.
 The marketplace had 25 million monthly active users and 20 million active buyers.

 Joom became one of the first platforms that resumed the delivery of goods to Ukraine after the beginning of the Russian invasion of Ukraine.

-Since 2022, Joom has been supporting Latvian the Atis Kronvalds Foundation’s “Talent Development Ranking”.
+Since 2022, Joom has been supporting the Latvian Atis Kronvalds Foundation's “Talent Development Ranking”.

-Joom Logistics

-Joom Logistics is a service that provides logistics, technology and infrastructure services for cross-border e-сommerce.
-It was launched in 2018.

-In 2021, it launched logistics services in Europe and South Korea, along with hubs in China and Turkey (it appeared on the Turkish market in June 2019).

-Joompay

-In 2019, Joom founded Joompay, a fintech service for daily financial transactions in Europe.
-Joompay obtained its license in November 2020 in Luxembourg, where the company is based.
-In 2021, Joompay officially launched an EU payment mobile app.

-In December 2020, Joompay became a Principal Member of the Visa card scheme.
-The service is regulated by the Commission de Surveillance du Secteur Financier.
-Most of the service's clients are located in France, Spain and Germany.

-In March 2021, Joompay started cooperation with the verification provider Veriff.

-In 2022, the number of service users reached 250,000.
-In the same year, the service began cooperation with the Banking Circle payment bank.